Time series on compact spaces, with an application to dynamic modeling of relative abundance data in Ecology: Construction of ergodic processes on a compact domain

 \subsection{Chains with complete connections}

 In what follows, we consider some <<one-point>> transition kernels, possibly depending on infinitely many past values.
 These transition kernels are used to define the conditional distribution of the outcome, given the past observations.
 The corresponding stochastic processes, called chains with complete connections, are widely studied in the literature, at least for finite-state spaces.
 See for instance \citet{bressaud1999decay}, \citet{truquet2020coupling} or \citet{chazottes2020optimal}.
 We then first generalize a well-known result for getting stationarity and ergodicity conditions for these models when the state space is continuous.
-Our extension, which is particularly adapted to the case of compact state spaces, is almost straightforward.
+Our extension, which is particularly adapted to the case of compact state spaces, is more or less a rewriting exercise of existing proofs.
 However, Theorem \ref{theo:2.1} and its Corollary \ref{corexist} provide some guidelines for constructing general time series models on the simplex or other compact state spaces, and for sake of completeness, we provide a proof in the Appendix section.

 Let us first introduce some basic notations that will be used throughout the paper.